defio/KotlinNativeExperiments/README.md

 **testInheritanceForOpenClass**

-If even the inheritance from a fial class is conceded, the inheritance from an open class can only be allowed  :sweat_smile:
+If even the inheritance from a final class is conceded, the inheritance from an open class can only be allowed  :sweat_smile:

 **testInheritanceForAbstractClass**

 Ehm, objective-c has no compile-time enforcement that prevents instantiation of an abstract class, so, yes we can inherit from an abstract class, not override any of the abstract methods and have no compiling errors :worried:

-I our case the `abstract fun transformValue()` is used into the concrete function so we have wonderful `SIGABRT ERROR` at runtime :tada: :expressionless:
+In our case the `abstract fun transformValue()` is used into the concrete function so we have wonderful `SIGABRT ERROR` at runtime :tada: :expressionless:

 **testInheritanceForInterface**